-Why Tech and Marketing is on the Rise in 2021
+Why Tech and Marketing is on the Rise

 The coronavirus pandemic brought the country to a standstill—and brought the American consumer to the couch.

 As brick-and-mortar stores closed, businesses had to adapt new e-commerce and delivery strategies to survive.
 Website and digital marketing technology became lifelines for businesses to reinvent themselves.